TanselKahyaoglu/Swift-MVVM-Architecture/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GPL License.
 See `LICENSE` for more information.

 <!-- CONTACT -->
 ## Contact